Skip to main content

 High Availability (HA)Composed of three master nodes and multiple worker nodes

-- HDFS and YARN are configured for HA, allowing automatic recovery in case of a master node failure
+- HDFS and YARN are configured for HA, and the master is automatically recovered in case of failure

 Cluster versions

-The version of Hadoop Eco determines the component versions installed.
-The HDE cluster supports the Core Hadoop type for data analysis, the HBase type for HDFS-based NoSQL services, and from HDE 1.1.2, the Trino and Dataflow types.
+The version of Hadoop Eco determines the versions of the components installed.
+HDE clusters support Core Hadoop for data analysis, HBase for HDFS-based NoSQL services, and from version HDE 1.1.2, Trino and Dataflow are available.
+HDE 2.0.1 supports Hadoop 3.x, HBase 2.x, and Hive 3.x.

 Image